Dav1dde/BraLa/README.md

 * Read the lastlogin file
 * Send "snoop" requests
 * Display biome colors, based on rainfall/temperature
-* Display all solid blocks
+* Display all solid blocks (including stairs and half slabs)

 Not a whole lot, but a start.